-After training in Fashion, Theatrical and Hair and Media Make-up, I began to promote myself as a freelance make-up artist.
-Whilst working freelance I was employed in a variety of different contexts within the fashion, film, television, bridal and editorial industry.
-Current interests include future forecasting for trends, evolving retail strategies and gender neutrality in beauty and fashion.
-I am currently studying an MA in Fashion Management and Communication.
+After training in Fashion, Theatrical and Hair and Media Make-up, I began to promote myself as a freelance makeup artist.
+Whilst working freelance I was employed in a variety of different contexts within the fashion, television, bridal and photography industry to include Calendar (Yorkshire Television), bridal designers to include Sharon Cowen, Asian bridalwear companies, short films, fashion shows and events and providing makeovers for the public and for promotional images for personalities from TV productions including Hollyoaks, The Apprentice and Big Brother.
+One of my favourite roles in this time was as a beauty editor for the magazine publication Chic Lifestyle.
+My current interests include catwalk and avant garde fashion, period dramas and contemporary body art using 3D appliances.